 Even so, it’s hard for me to recommend the build and design on these headphones when compared to the Sennheiser pair.
 They’re way behind, and that extra $100 shows how.
 If you like the look, great, but it’s not for me.

 Again, you’re not getting many features here either.
 No Bluetooth or wireless listening is included which is a shame, but there are still a couple of things that are extra on the headphones.

 The first is how much you can adjust the headphones.
-The ear cups swivel a full 90 degree, flip up and down, and completely fold in on themselves.
-This is great for those on the go who want to carry their headphones around and don’t have the space for a full pair.
+The ear cups swivel a full 90 degrees, flip up and down, and completely fold in on themselves.
+This is great for those on the go who want to carry their headphones around and don’t have space for a full pair.